FOR YOUR HEIGHT ONLY (1981) – Category: A neglected bad movie classic that deserves a Plan 9- sized cult following.

 *** The enormous number of dead bodies that accumulate in all of the action scenes.
 Freddy Krueger and Michael Myers only WISH they could kill this many people.

 Eventually, the bad guys wise up to the traitor in their midst – Irma, an undercover female operative of The Secret Agency.
 They do this when she stupidly blows her cover BY PUBLICLY DANCING AND CAROUSING WITH WENG WENG AT A MANILA DISCO!
 The bad guys are so stupid it has taken TWO such incidents for them to finally imprison Irma with Dr Von Kohler.
 (Did you forget about him?
 Don’t worry about it.
-The movie itself forgets about him, too, for two- thirds of its running time.)
+The movie forgets about him, too, for about two-thirds of its runtime.)

 Double O smokes out the location of Mr Giant’s headquarters, a hidden island in the Philippine archipelago aptly named “Hidden Island”.
 The little guy leads a raid on that Island in the action- packed finale, frees Dr Von Kohler and Irma and goes mano-a- mano with Mr Giant, who, to the surprise of nobody, turns out to be a midget like Weng Weng.
 The bad guys are gunned down by the dozens during the raid but one of them kills Irma at the end of the flick.
 The final scene shows a morose Double O visiting her grave.
 Man, can that little guy emote!